pkiraly/qa-catalogue-web/README.md

 Some parts of the web interface can be customized with local files in directory `config` (not existing by default):

-- `config/about.en.tpl` and `config/about.de.tpl`: Additional information shown
+- `config/footer.en.tpl` and `config/footer.de.tpl` shown at bottom of each page
-  in the "about" tab.
+- `config/about.en.tpl` and `config/about.de.tpl` shown at the "about" page

 The name, catalogue link and the record levele catalogue link are different per libraries.
 The tool has prepared for a number of libraries, but there's